Backups

 echo "Snapshot: $SNAPSHOT_ID"

-Backup this directory with your software via ssh "/broot/snapshot/snapshots/$SNAPSHOT_ID/"
+Backup the directory "/broot/snapshot/snapshots/${SNAPSHOT_ID}/" with your software via ssh.